askdesigners/surface/README.md

 ---

-# If you're having issues
+## If you're having issues

-## Make sure you are using Chrome, Firefox, Opera, Safari, or an IE newer than version 10\.
+Make sure you are using Chrome, Firefox, Opera, Safari, or an IE newer than version 10\.
 If you're still having issues, try installing the ["Jazz Plugin"](http://jazz-soft.net/download/Jazz-Plugin/), which should get midi working.
-IF you still need some help, hit the "send me a message" button below.